customink/strainer/README.md

 -----------------------
 I always advocate using both [Etsy Foodcritic Rules](https://github.com/etsy/foodcritic-rules) and [CustomInk Foodcritic Rules](https://github.com/customink/foodcritic-rules) in all your projects.
 I also advocate keeping them all as submodules in `[Chef Repo]/foodcritic/...`.
 This makes strainer unhappy...

 Strainer runs everything in an isolated sandbox, inside your Chef Repo.
-The root of your Chef Repo is two folders above the sandbox environment.
-This means, when including additional foodcritic rules, you need to do something like this:
+When including additional foodcritic rules, you need to do something like this:

     # Colanderfile
-    foodcritic: bundle exec foodcritic -I ../../foodcritic/* -f any $COOKBOOK
+    foodcritic: bundle exec foodcritic -I foodcritic/* -f any $SANDBOX/$COOKBOOK

 Needs Your Help
 ---------------